 Besides the permanent residency route, you can also apply for a temporary work permit, which allows you to live and work in Canada for a specific period of time.

 Temporary work permits are typically valid for one year but can be renewed.

 International Experience Canada (IEC)

-If you’re considering moving to Canada from Ireland, the International Experience Canada (IEC) program, specifically the working holiday category is a great option.
+If you’re considering moving to Canada from Ireland, the International Experience Canada (IEC) program, specifically the working holiday visa is a great option.

-IEC allows Irish citizens between the ages of 18 and 35 to live and work in Canada for up to two years.
+IEC allows Irish nationals between the ages of 18 and 35 to live and work in Canada for up to two years.

 If you’re also a holder of a British passport, you could reapply for IEC and gain additional 2 years of working visa.

 While in Canada, you can take advantage of all that the country has to offer, from its stunning natural scenery to its vibrant cities.